-- 1. On the Home page, click View Your Reports; or from any page, click View > Reports. - 2.
-Use the search field or Filters to find the report you want to run. - 3.
-Right-click the report and select Run in Background from the context menu.
-The Output page appears as shown in Figure 3-18. - 4.
+- 1. Locate the report or dashboard you want in the repository. - 2.
+Right-click the report or dashboard and select Run in Background from the context menu. - 3.
 Set the output format and location, as described in Setting Output Options.
-By default, the report output is saved in the repository. - 5.
-(Optional) If the report you are running has input controls that prompt for user input, click the Parameters tab.
-Choose a set of saved values, or set the fields one at a time. - 6.
-(Optional) Click the Notifications tab and set up email notifications, as described in Setting Up Notifications - 7.
+By default, the output is saved in the repository. - 4.
+(Optional) If the job you are running has input controls that prompt for user input, click the Parameters tab.
+Choose a set of saved values, or set the fields one at a time. - 5.
+(Optional) Click the Notifications tab and set up email notifications, as described in Setting Up Notifications - 6.
 Click Save.
-The report begins to run immediately.
+The job begins to run immediately.

-3.9.10 Event Messages
+3.16 Event Messages

-When an event occurs (for example, a scheduled report returns errors), JasperReports Server sends the owner of the report a notification message.
+When an event occurs (for example, a scheduled report returns errors), JasperReports Server sends the owner of the job a notification message.
 You can browse these messages to troubleshoot report scheduling problems in the server.
-For example, you can determine that a report fails because its data source configuration uses incorrect credentials.
+For example, you can determine that a job fails because its data source configuration uses incorrect credentials.

-A common cause of the error message indicating that the report failed to execute is an incorrectly configured mail server.
+A common cause of the error message indicating that the job failed to execute is an incorrectly configured mail server.
 The mail server must be manually configured after installation in order for users to send email notifications.